 The outer veneer surface can be real wood in non-painted options, but usually, it is HDF/hardboard.

 Hollow doors could have MDF or other pressed wood products along the frame.

 What do Hollow Core Doors Like Masonite Offgas?

-Hardboard/HDF/fiberboards (the door skin) could be made with either phenol-formaldehyde (which offgasses fairly quickly), asphalt or no adhesive, depending on type.
+Hardboard/HDF/fiberboards (the door skin) could be made with either phenol-formaldehyde (which offgasses fairly quickly), asphalt, or no adhesive, depending on the type.
 Paraffin wax and or linseed can be added.

 Masonite brand door:

 Masonite doors are the most common door brand of interior hollow core doors.
 Are Masonite doors are non-toxic?

 Masonite fiberboard skins are not made with an adhesive and are formaldehyde-free, but they do have other additives that are undisclosed (according to the SDS they sent me).